Why are we here?

 The semantic of the word 'nebula' can be used to describe both the death of a star as well as the birth of new others.
 Our Sun, according to Science, is a third generation star, meaning that the hydrogen it contains has already experience the interaction with at least two previous stars, now gone.
 All the hydrogen in the Sun must have suffered the blast and gamma rays flood of at least two previous supernovas or supernovae, causing it to compact and contract in the third generation star that is our Sun.
 The first generations stars were the first ones ever to have been formed, and all of them must have (being initially so massive) exploded into supernovas, leaving behind either black holes or neutron stars.
 Then the 2nd generations stars were formed from the leftovers of the first generation stars.
 They burn much slowly but eventually they too collapsed or interacted with one another, exploding into yet again more supernovas or transforming themselves into white dwarf stars from which detritus our Sun formed, a third generation star.
 It is estimated that 3 to 5 new stars form every year just in the Milky Way, all of them being 3rd generation stars or even beyond

-Our Sun must have been part of a Nebula when it was young, which other stars where part of that nebula?
+Our Sun, roughly a 35 years old chap now if we compare it to our human existence, must have been part of a Nebula when it was young, which other stars where part of that nebula?
 At present our closest star is Proxima Centauri, at just 4.2 light years away, but it has been the closest for only the last 32,000 years, that is 0.032 of the 4.6 billions years of age of the Sun, absolutely nothing!
 The Gaia spacecraft seems to have found so far at least 2 other stars that have the same elements signature composition as our sun, meaning that they were form in the same nursery Nebula.
 One of them is called "HD 162826" and the other one "HD 186302", the former being 110 light years way while the other about 184 light years away.... pretty long distances for our closest related sun-family

 During my research, I did not find a specific name for the nebula where our sun was born, so I'll call this nebula "Helios Nebula".
 I would love that Science could go back with its instruments 4.6 billions years ago, when this nebula was formed, and study it, to figure out how many stars where in this nebula, where the gas and dust came from, how many supernovas where needed, any black holes around, etc. What is left from this "Helios Nebula", the nebula where our Sun was created?
 Go and figure, the time scale is enormous.
 In these 4.6 billions years lots of stars, drifting in space, have passed through our Sun neighbourhood